mathieuancelin/elem-simple/readme.md

 the `Elem` API is pretty simple

-* `Elem.createElement(name, props, ...children)`: create a DOM node representation (called an element below).
+* `Elem.createElement(name, props, ...children)`: create the representation of a DOM node(called an element below).
 Used by JSX expressions.
 * `Elem.render(func, node, append = false)`: render the tree of elements returned by the `function` into the `node`
 * `Elem.renderToString(func)`: return an HTML string representation for the tree of elements returned by the `function`
 * `Elem.predicate(predicate, node)`: return `node` if predicate is true